Rip-Rip-Rip/P2CE-Addon-Fall-Damage/README.md

 Have you ever wondered what Portal 2 would be like if Chell didn't have her Long Fall Boots™?
 Well, wonder no more! :D

-In this addon, fall damage is enabled and health regeneration is disabled.
-On the load of every map, Chell regains her health (unless health persistence is enabled).
+In this addon, fall damage is enabled and health regeneration is disabled (unless enabled).

+You can choose to have health persistence disabled (default) or enabled.
+With health persistence enabled, Chell's health at the end of a map is carried through to the next map.

+Medkits also spawn throughout each level (usually around other test elements).
+These heal 20 health each by default.

 -----

 This mod has some settings you can adjust:

 `SetHudSize(val)` // Sets the size of the onscreen health display.
 Has 4 sizes.
 Set value persists across maps.
 Takes integers 1, 2, 3 or 4 as a parameter, corresponding to different size levels.
+(Default value = 2)

 `SetMaxPlayerHealth(val)` // Sets the player's maximum health and heals the player to full health.
 Set value persists across maps.
 Takes an integer > 0 as a parameter.
+(Default value = 100)

+`SetMedkitHealAmount(val)` // Sets the amount of health a medkit provides to a player.
+Set value persists across maps.
+Takes an integer > 0 as a parameter.
+(Default value = 20)

 `DoHealthRegeneration(val)` // Enables/Disables player health regeneration.
 Set value persists across maps.
 Takes a boolean value ('true'/'false') as a parameter.
+(Default value = false)

 `DoHealthPersistence(val)` // Enables/Disables player health persistence (whether the player's health in one level is transfered into future levels).
 Takes a boolean value ('true'/'false') as a parameter.

-In order to change these settings, open the console whilst inside a map and run the command: script [function] (e.g. `script SetMaxPlayerHealth(150)`).

----

-DEVELOPER:
+(Default value = false)

 `ResetScript()` // Used to reset the script back to default, only run this if something breaks.

+In order to change these settings, open the console whilst inside a map and run the command: `script [function]` (e.g. `script SetMaxPlayerHealth(150)`).

 -----